aws/s2n-quic/dc/s2n-quic-dc/STREAM2.md

 Stream2 integrates with the pipeline infrastructure in several ways.
 It uses the flow queue allocator to create queues for each stream.
 It submits datagrams via the wheel input channel.
 It receives completion notifications via the datagram completion receiver.
 And it receives incoming data via the flow queue stream channel.

-On the server side, stream2 integrates with the acceptor registry.
-We register a stream2-specific acceptor with a known acceptor ID.
-When a FlowInit arrives with that acceptor ID, the registry routes it to our acceptor, which spawns a handler task that creates the Reader and Writer halves and pushes them to an accept queue for the application.
+On the server side, the Server registers acceptors with the pipeline's acceptor registry.
+When a FlowInit arrives for a registered acceptor ID, the pipeline constructs the Reader and Writer halves and either pushes them to the channel (channel acceptor mode) or invokes the handler trait directly (handler acceptor mode).
+In both cases, the pipeline handles flow validation and queue allocation before the application ever sees the stream.

 The path secret entry provides the MTU and cryptographic material.
 The wheel handles pacing and sends to sockets.
 The pipeline handles retransmission and ACKs.
 Stream2 just sits on top of all this and presents a simple byte stream abstraction.